Ro Khanna: Economics

 Khanna has called on his colleagues to adopt a more progressive economic platform.
 He is an original co-sponsor of Senator Bernie Sanders's College For All Act, legislation aiming to make public colleges tuition-free.
 He also has proposed $1 trillion expansion of the earned income tax credit (EITC), financed by a financial transaction tax, to help working families across America.

 In the Budget Committee, Khanna pointed out that Trump was for a single-payer healthcare system in 2000.
 Khanna now supports a House bill to provide "Medicare for All".

-Fred Hiatt, the editor of The Washington Post's editorial page, has suggested that Khanna is a thoughtful and new economic voice for the Democratic Party.
+Fred Hiatt, the editor of the The Washington Post editorial page, has suggested that Khanna is a thoughtful and new economic voice for the Democratic Party.

-Khanna has co-sponsored the Reward Work Act of 2018, to reform US labor law and corporate law by guaranteeing the right of employees in listed companies to elect one third of the board of directors.
+Khanna has co-sponsored the Reward Work Act of 2018, to reform U.S. labor law and corporate law by guaranteeing the right of employees in listed companies to elect one third of the board of directors.

-Khanna supports the unionization of Starbucks and Maximus, and urged California lawmakers and Governor Gavin Newsom to enact AB257, which sets workplace standards covering the state’s fast-food industry, including wages, working hours, health and safety, and training.
+Khanna supports the unionization of Starbucks and Maximus, and urged California lawmakers and Governor Gavin Newsom to enact AB257, which sets workplace standards covering the state fast-food industry, including wages, working hours, health and safety, and training.
 Khanna led Congress in writing a letter to Howard Schultz to stand up for Starbucks workers' right to unionize.

-LGBTQI+ rights
+LGBT rights

-Khanna led the legislation to implement a gender-inclusive "X" identifier on U.S. passports that served as a basis for the State Department’s action on the issue.
+Khanna led the legislation to implement a gender-inclusive "X" identifier on U.S. passports that served as a basis for the action on the issue by the State Department.